Funding Circle Review

 Manual investors and people who use automated systems to buy the highest interest rate D and E loans will be upset and will exit because their return rates will plummet.
 People like myself who don’t have access to higher rate loans because they sell in an instant will be happy that Funding Circle has presented a fairer system.

 When a peer to peer lending site struggles to increase its loan book, I see more red lights and flags than in Amsterdam.
 Funding Circle doesn’t have this problem.
-As of July 2017, the Funding Circle peer to peer lending loan book was approaching £1.4bn; yes that’s a billion £’s in active loans!
+Between June 2017 and June 2018, the Funding Circle peer to peer lending loan book has grown from £1.4bn to over £2.3bn!
 This growth allows Funding Circle to make more money from fees.
 Yes, I know fees suck but this is how Funding Circle stays in business, and that’s a good thing for investors.

 Low Bad Debt and Default Rates